alcover/lacy/README.md

 *runc* will generate a C source-file with classic headers
 then compile and run with sensible gcc flags.

-If you need more space, use prompt-mode `runc`
+Need more space ?
+Use prompt-mode :

 ```
 $ runc